ruby-china/rails-guides/source/action_mailer_basics.md

 #### Generating URLs with `url_for`

-`url_for` generate full URL by default in templates.
+`url_for` generates a full URL by default in templates.

 If you did not configure the `:host` option globally make sure to pass it to `url_for`.